-[3] NASA EO-1 and IKONOS Satellite Images
+Step 3: NASA EO-1 and IKONOS Satellite Images

-• Click the link "NASA EO-1 and IKONOS Satellite Images (preview image)" and turn to a new page.
-See the images carefully and answer the following questions.
+• Go back to the maps.sdsu.edu homepage and click the link "NASA EO-1 and IKONOS Satellite Images (preview image)".
+Scroll down and study the images carefully to answer the following questions.

-B-5: Refer to the first images of this page.
+B-5: Refer to the first images on this page.
 Use the direction of smoke dispersal shown on these images to try and predict the direction the wildfire will spread.
 (Hint: think of wind direction)